imgag/ngs-bits/README.md

 Please report any issues or questions to the [ngs-bits issue tracker](https://github.com/imgag/ngs-bits/issues).

+## Documentation

+Have a look at the [ECCB'2018 poster](doc/data/poster_ECCB2018.pdf).

+The documentation of individual tools is linked in the tools list below.
+For some tools the documentation pages contain only the command-line help, for other tools they contain more information.

 ## Tools list

 _ngs-bits_ contains a lot of tools that are used for NGS-based diagnostics in our [institute](http://www.uni-tuebingen.de/Klinische_Genetik/start.html):